goomcoom/vuex-module-maker/readme.md

 ### Template

-A module is created from a **template** object with instructions, state, getters, mutations, actions and modules.
+A module is created from a template object with instructions, state, getters, mutations, actions and modules properties.
 All the properties of the template except for the instructions are added to the module as is – passing a already generated module into the module maker should return an exact replica.
 The module properties that are added from the template's state, getters, mutations, modules properties take precedence over any of the properties generated from instructions, for example if a getter is created from an instruction and another getter is defined in the template's getters objects with the same name, the latter will be in the generated module.

 The defaults used to generate the module are very configurable, see the [config](#config) section on how to change the defaults.

-Instructions are backbone of this package, each instruction is processed to generate a state property, getter and mutation.
+Instructions are the backbone of this package, each instruction is processed to generate a state property, getter and mutation.
 Each instruction is expected to have at least a `type` option, this type is important for returning the correct format when using the generated getter.
 The instruction can be in the form of a `key`:`value` pair where the key is the raw name of state property and the value is either a string equal to the type or an object with